-- 34,663,530 shares of common stock issuable upon the exercise of options outstanding as of December 31, 2018 under our 2014 Equity Incentive Plan, or the 2014 Plan, with a weighted-average exercise price of \$0.12 per share; - 7,110,806 shares of common stock issuable upon the exercise of options granted after December 31, 2018 under the 2014 Plan, with a weighted-average exercise price of \$0.35 per share; and - shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) 11,042,826 shares of common stock reserved for future issuance under our 2014 Plan as of
+• 4,034,649 shares of common stock issuable upon the exercise of options outstanding as of March 31, 2019 under our 2014 Equity Incentive Plan, or the 2014 Plan, with a weighted-average exercise price of \$1.64 per share;

-December 31, 2018 and (ii) shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan, which will become effective on the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus forms a part.
-Upon completion of this offering, any remaining shares available for issuance under our 2014 Plan will be added to the shares reserved under our 2019 Equity Incentive Plan and we will cease granting awards under our 2014 Plan.
-Our 2019 Equity Incentive Plan also provides for automatic annual increases in the number of shares reserved under the plans each year, as more fully described in "Executive compensation-Equity compensation plans and other benefit plans."
+- 191,372 shares of common stock issuable upon the exercise of options granted after March 31, 2019 under the 2014 Plan, with a weighted average exercise price of \$9.07 per share; and - 2,910,316 shares of common stock reserved for future issuance under our stock-based compensation plans, consisting of (i) 395,316 shares of common stock reserved for future issuance under our 2014 Plan as of March 31, 2019, (ii) 2,200,000 shares of common stock reserved for future issuance under our 2019 Equity Incentive Plan, which will become effective on the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus forms a part and (iii) 315,000 shares of common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which will become effective on the date of the effectiveness of the registration statement of which this prospectus forms a part.
+Upon completion of this offering, any remaining shares available for issuance under our 2014 Plan will be added to the shares reserved under our 2019 Equity Incentive Plan and 2019 Employee Stock Purchase Plan also provide for automatic annual increases in the number of shares reserved under the plans each year, as more fully described in "Executive compensation-Equity compensation plans and other benefit plans."